Node.js Buffer Operations: Views, Copies, and Memory Ownership

 Uint8Array.prototype.slice(start, end) |

-These zero-copy tools are useful for temporary sub-sections of existing data.
-The key word is temporary.
-If a view is short-lived and goes out of scope quickly, you get the performance benefit without much retention risk.
-If it escapes into a longer-lived structure, it carries the source backing store with it.
+These zero-copy tools are great when you need to look at a temporary slice of your data.
+The trick is keeping them temporary.
+If a view disappears quickly, you get the performance win without any memory risk.
+But if that view slips into a long-lived object, it drags the entire original backing store along with it.

-Because Buffer is a Uint8Array, the slice() exception is important.
-If you call the Uint8Array prototype's slice method directly on a buffer with Uint8Array.prototype.slice.call(buf, ...), you get a copy instead of a view.
-That is one reason new Buffer code should prefer subarray() when the intent is a view.
+Since Buffer inherits from Uint8Array, the behavior of slice() gets a bit weird.
+If you force Node to run the standard Uint8Array slice method on a buffer - using Uint8Array.prototype.slice.call(buf, ...) - you actually get a copy instead of a view.
+This quirk is why you should always use subarray() when you explicitly want a view.

 import { readFileSync } from "node:fs";